aimeos/aimeos-docs/content/frontend/jsonapi/customer-reviews.md

-Customers can view, add and update their own reviews using the JSON RESt API but they need to authenticate themselves first.
+Customers can view, add and update their own reviews using the JSON REST API but they need to authenticate themselves first.

 !!! tip
     How to authenticate the user depends on the used PHP framework.
 Please have a look into the documentation of your used framework, e.g. at [Laravel Passport](https://laravel.com/docs/master/passport).